orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Auto-update off on those servers by default.

-Provide machine details and login through ssh or
+Provide machine details and login through ssh or something, then install and report back.

 ---